 Ericksonian approaches to therapy recognize the metaphorical quality of problems and symptoms.
 In a like manner, the Ericksonian practitioner provides therapeutic experiences in the form of metaphor.
 Zeig (1992) calls this process “gift-wrapping.”
 A gift is presented to the client in which the therapist wraps up the goals and solutions.
 Symbols, anecdotes, tasks, and hypnosis are generally chosen as the “wrapping.”
 When working with children, play is used as a gift, a wrapping used to present goals or solutions.

-Respect for individuality is another key principal in the Ericksonian approach.
-Ericksonian therapists tailor their interactions in accord with the unique situation of the client or family.
+Respect for individuality is another key principle in the Ericksonian approach.
+Ericksonian therapists tailor their interactions in accordance with the unique situation of the client or family.
 When therapists use tailoring in play therapy, their participation in play becomes more flexible and more effective.
 An example of an Ericksonian approach to play therapy is illustrated in the following case example.

-So she tried to go into the playroom/classroom backwards, after which she said, “No problem!”
+So she tried to go into the playroom/classroom backward, after which she said, “No problem!”
 The therapist reinforced her progress stating, “Great!
-But don’t you feel a little fear?” to which she replied, “No, i’m okay.”
+But don’t you feel a little fear?” to which she replied, “No, I’m okay.”
 The therapist then asked solution-focused questions (de Shazcr, 1985) such as, “How were you able t0 do so well?
 How did you cope with the fear?”
 She answered, “I watched my feet only.”
 The playroom was compared to her classroom and a game of entering the classroom was begun.
-Naomi, her mother and the therapist played going into the classroom using various strange and unique techniques such as coming in with a skip, while spinning, imitating a fashion model, imitating a gorilla, watching only her nose, and while doing a somersault.
+Naomi, her mother, and the therapist played going into the classroom using various strange and unique techniques such as coming in with a skip while spinning, imitating a fashion model, imitating a gorilla, watching only her nose, and while doing a somersault.
 This produced laughter and suggested to Naomi the possibility of distraction (Erickson & Rossi, 1976).
-This play provided the opportunity to practice catering the classroom.
+This play provided the opportunity to practice catering to the classroom.
 The purpose of this type of rehearsal is to reduce anxiety and tension in the problem situation.
 Because it was done as play, it yielded superior results.
-During a follow-up meeting, Naomi reported, “Now when I go into class room, I laugh unconsciously.
+During a follow-up meeting, Naomi reported, “Now when I go into the classroom, I laugh unconsciously.
 Because I remember the games for how to go into the classroom.”

 However, three days before the next appointment, her mother called the center in a distressed state of mind.
 Naomi had been attending school successfully but after being lectured by her grandmother for her previous absences, Naomi developed the hallucination that a bug was crawling into her ear.
 By the next morning, she felt that insects went inside her body and refused to go to school.
 The therapist was encouraged by the fact that she had not had any previous episodes of hallucination and that it occurred in response to situational factors (i.e., the interaction with grandmother).
 Furthermore, Naomi thought her experience was strange, thus indicating that she had the mental facility from which to judge the appropriateness of experience.
 Because Naomi was ashamed to talk to the therapist about the insects, the therapist chose not to take the problem up directly.
 Zeig (1980) has suggested the amount of indirection is directly proportional to the perceived amount of resistance.
 Playing with a large white ball, the therapist told stories of cold hands and fingers becoming numb.
 These stories suggested that humans have the ability to change sensations.
 A competition was begun to see who could experience the most numbness.
 The hypnotic induction was accomplished naturally, through play.
 The hypnotic anesthesia was also introduced using a naturalistic technique (Erickson, 1958).
 Later, during a phone conversation, her mother told the therapist, “Naomi hasn’t been talking about insects since the last session.
 She seems to have forgotten about it.
 I have kept your instruction and have said nothing to make her remember it.”
 During her fourth and final visit, Naomi confirmed that she no longer had concerns about going to school.
 The therapist validated this idea by indicating that there was no longer a problem and the therapy was ended.